Eakin Elementary School

 Doors open at 7:30 a.m.

-Each grade level participates in a variety of related arts classes each day, including Art, Music, PE, Health, Instructional Technology, Foreign Language and Social Emotional Learning.
+Each grade level participates in a variety of related arts classes each week, including Art, Music, Physical Education, and Foreign Language.

 All our students participate in at least 20 minutes of recess per day.

-All students receive a 30-minute lunch in our cafeteria and our nutritious breakfast and lunch are served at no cost daily.
+All students receive a 30-minute lunch in our cafeteria.
+Lunch costs $2.75 per day, and breakfast is served for all students at no cost daily.

-In addition to Math, Science, Social Studies and English Language Arts in an International Baccalaureate method of learning, we also offer 45 minutes of personalized learning each day via iTime class as a part of Response to Intervention (RtI).
+In addition to Math, Science, Social Studies, and English Language Arts in an International Baccalaureate method of learning, we also offer 45 minutes of personalized learning each day via iTime class.

 School Details & Links